chili-epfl/collab-react-components/README.md

 Props of `CollabForm` that vary from `react-jsonschema-form`:
 - `id`: ID of the form to fetch from the database
 - `collectionName`: Name of the collection

-You should not pass a `schema` to the `CollabForm` component.
+- You should not pass a `schema` to the `CollabForm` component.
+- You should not pass `formData` to `CollabForm`, the data will be fetched from the collaboratively shared data in the databas

 The supported collaborative String types are `text`, `textarea` and `uri`.
 They can be defined in the `uiSchema` like:
-> Note: Other types such as `date` or `email` cannot be updated simultaneously in a collaborative manner.

 ```jsx
 const uiSchema = {